near/docs/docs/roles/developer/building-apps.md

     1. [Call one smart contract from another](/docs/tutorials/how-to-write-contracts-that-talk-to-each-other)
     1. [Test smart contracts](/docs/tutorials/test-your-smart-contracts)

-## Smart Contract Development

-All smart contracts are compiled to Wasm and deployed to the blockchain using the same process (via `near-api-js` with JavaScript or more directly using RPC calls)

-For details on how to build, test and deploy smart contracts, see [the section on Smart Contracts](/docs/roles/developer/contracts/intro).

-**We recommend developers use Rust** to author their smart contracts to take advantage of language safety features.

-### Using `Rust`

-We recommend developers build smart contracts using the Rust programming language for its safety.

-If you are unfamiliar with Rust but looking to learn, [Rust in Easy English](https://github.com/Dhghomon/easy_rust) is a guide to the language which uses easy English words (for people who may not speak English as a first language), which makes it particularly accessible for anyone who wants to get started.

-- [Rust Smart Contracts](/docs/roles/developer/contracts/near-sdk-rs): `near-sdk-rs` provides improved safety with the Rust programming language for high value contracts.

  <!--
 *** Temporarily removed until workshop is updated and republished ***